Rural Planning

 NC Main Street & Rural Planning Center

 The NC Main Street & Rural Planning Center works in regions, counties, cities, towns, downtown districts, and in designated North Carolina Main Street communities, to inspire placemaking through building asset-based economic development strategies that achieve measurable results such as investment, business growth, and jobs.
-The NC Main Street & Rural Planning Center maintains a comprehensive grant funding guide (21 pages), available below.
+The NC Main Street & Rural Planning Center maintains a comprehensive grant funding and resources guide, available below.

 Comprehensive Grant Funding and Resource Guide